AndBible/sword_studybibles/README.md

    You may use --bible_work_id None if you wish not to use ESVS as your bible.
  - And bible does not resize images
  - And bible shows General book contents as a one big list instead of a tree
+ - Xiphos does not show emphasised text
+ - Xiphos displays <q> as another paragraph (Heb.1)

 TODO
 ----
   - Cross-linking to intros/articles does is not implemented yet
+  - In links, verse range end could be checked too.
   - Backreferences from comments to articles
   - Write manually some TOCs in genbook